 ARTICLE 31: To see if the Town will vote to authorize the Board of Selectmen to enter into an agreement to convey and to negotiate the terms of an easement over Map 25, Lot 16 (the "new" section of the West Tisbury Cemetery) to The Whiting Farm Trust to gain access to Map 16, Lot 18 for farming purposes.
 The grantees conveyed the new section of the Cemetery to the Town in 1978 for no consideration.

-(Gary moved to recommend and Greg seconded the motion.
-REQUIRES 2/3 VOTE, RECOMMENDED 4-0)
+(REQUIRES 2/3 VOTE, RECOMMENDED 4-0) PASSED UNANIMOUSLY AS AMENDED YES 156 NO 0 Strike 'enter into an agreement to convey and to negotiate the terms of' and replace with the word 'grant'

 ARTICLE 32:To see if the Town will vote to amend the Personnel By-law at Section 26.1(Year Round Classification Plan) to delete the position titled Head of Circulation at Grade 3 and further to add the position of Head of Circulation/Assistant Library Director to the year round classification plan at Grade 5.
+(RECOMMENDED 2-1-1) PASSED